-While you’ve probably heard of anemia or low iron levels, talk about hereditary hemochromatosis or milder forms of iron overload is not nearly as common.
-Hereditary hemochromatosis is a disease in which your genes allow your body to absorb more iron from your food than normal.
+While you've probably heard of anemia or low iron levels, talk about hereditary hemochromatosis or milder forms of iron overload is not nearly as common.
+Hereditary hemochromatosis is a disease in which your genes allow your body to absorb more iron from your food than normal resulting in too much iron.
 The typical healthy person absorbs approximately 10% of the iron that they eat, but in cases of hereditary hemochromatosis or iron overload, up to four times that amount can be absorbed.

 Some speculate that the genetic mutation associated with hemochromatosis may have emerged as a protective mechanism to prevent iron deficiency in humans as they transitioned to a carbohydrate heavy diet based around farming and agriculture from the previous hunter-gatherer centered diet.